sepandar-sepehr/cointracker-assignment/README.md

 On this page, you can add a wallet ID, remove one, get transactions of, and synchronize transactions for all stored wallets.

 ## TODO
 * Build repository instead of interacting with DB directly
+* Separate the struct of transaction response from DB models and API Request/Response
 * Add logging and metrics
 * Pagination for API call to get transactions